 Constipation looks different to each person experiencing it.
 However, most agree that constipation is occurring when a person finds that it is more difficult to pass their stool or that they are passing much less frequently.
 How does this happen?
 Here are the 5 most common reasons you might be constipated.

-1. You Don’t Get Enough Fiber
+- You Don’t Get Enough Fiber

 Fiber is the indigestible part of plant foods.
 While the human body can’t break it down, the beneficial bacteria in our guts can!
 These bacteria use fiber as their fuel source, converting the fiber into Short Chain Fatty Acids, which assist with gut upkeep.
 The bacteria doesn’t break down all the fiber, however.
-Instead, it passes through mostly intake, adding bulk to the waste and making it easier to pass.
+Instead, it passes through mostly intake, adding bulk to the waste and making it easier to pass. - You Don’t Drink Enough Water

 Dehydration is one of the most common reasons why people suffer from constipation.
 Imagine for a second that you are trying to go down a waterslide, except there isn’t any water.
 You might get stuck or hurt during this situation.
 Your intestines are very similar to the waterslide.
 You need enough water to help move the food along and keep the intestines smooth and flexible.
 Additionally, a dehydrated body will pull water from the food it is digesting, which leaves solid, hard to pass stools.
-(1)
+(1) - You Eat Too Many Unhealthy Foods

 According to NIDDK, chips, fast food, meat, and prepared foods, such as frozen meals and snack foods, pastries, baked goods, and processed foods, are notorious constipation causers.
 This is generally due to the high levels of fat and sugar, which are naturally difficult for the body to digest.
-(2)
+(2) - You Don’t Exercise Enough

 Exercise expedites the digestion process.
 How?
 Exercising helps physically move the food through the digestive tract.
 This limits the food’s time spent in the intestines, limiting the amount of water the intestines can absorb.
-With more water in the stool, it will travel quickly down and out.
+With more water in the stool, it will travel quickly down and out. - You Are Anxious

 Most people are aware of the gut-brain connection, but they may not know that these short term feelings can lead to constipation.
 When a person experiences stress, their body releases hormones and cortisol, which disrupts the gut bacteria, causes inflammation, and even physically slows down digestion.